szymonrucinski/flip-dat-card/README.md

 ```
 $ git clone https://github.com/szymonrucinski/flipdatcard.git
 ```
-Run the following command to compile project files and open Web App on port 8080 in your browser
+Run the following command to compile project files and open Web App on port:8080 in your browser
 ```
 $ npm start
 ```